jnmarcellus/IT-Program-Management/README.md

-# ITOpsProgramStuff
+# IT Operations Program

 Do you want to be an IT Operations Leader but don't want to spend 10 days working on a powerpoint, well you have found the right repository!
+How about you want to help your teams deploy Powershell, Ansible, or other random tools - also the right place!

 ### Getting Started